The Necessity of Rodent Control

 While mice and rats can cause serious damage to the structure of your home or business, they are also very dangerous to the health of you and others sharing the infested space.
 It doesn’t help that rodents nest and feed off of human waste, so the threat is unfortunately never far away.

-Fully understanding the comprehensive threat rodents pose to the health and safety of your home and family allows you to be best prepared to defend against rodents and human diseases.
+Fully understanding the threat rodents pose to the health and safety of your home and family allows you to be best prepared to defend against rodents and human diseases.
 It also shows the necessity for an effective, proactive rodent control plan to ensure that you are not unnecessarily infecting yourself or your loved ones.

-Cascade Pest Control has 40 years of experience working with local families and businesses to provide comprehensive, regular pest and rodent control services in order to minimize the harm rats and mice can cause.
+Cascade Pest Control has over 40 years of experience working with local families and businesses to provide comprehensive, regular pest and rodent control services in order to minimize the harm rats and mice can cause.
 Read on to learn more about the specific diseases you can contract from keeping close quarters with rodents.

 What Are Common Transmittable Rodent Diseases & Viruses?

 The filth and mess that rodents create when nesting in your home can be quite detrimental to your health, especially when combined with their tendency to contaminate open food sources in your pantry.
 Here are a few of the most common viruses and illnesses that rats and mice can cause in humans: